What’s the Difference Between NVR and DVR?

 - Some may find network configuration difficult and complex

-An NVR system comes with a lot of bells and whistles just not possible with its DVR counterpart.
-If you’re comfortable with technology and/or willing to pay more for a premium product, then you should definitely consider an NVR security solution.
+An NVR system comes with a lot of bells and whistles that just aren’t possible with its DVR counterpart.
+If you’re comfortable with technology and willing to pay more for a premium product, then you should definitely consider an NVR security solution.